Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Verification-Preserving Inlining

-The proof of this theorem is included in our Isabelle/HOL formalization\tout{~\cite{artifact}}.
-Similarly to Theorem~\ref{thm:soundness}, we are particularly interested in the following corollary, which we have proved in Isabelle/HOL: If $PC_{M_\mathcal{A}}(\{u\}, s_\mathcal{A})$ holds, and verification of $\mathit{inl}_{M_\mathcal{A}}^n(s_\mathcal{A})$ fails, then there does not exist an annotation $\mathcal{B}$ stronger than $\mathcal{A}$ such that $(s, M)$ modularly verifies w.r.t.\ $\mathcal{B}$.
-That is, there is no way to complete the partial annotation $\mathcal{A}$ such that the program modularly verifies.
+Similarly to Theorem~\ref{thm:soundness}, we are particularly interested in the following corollary, which we have proved in \isabelle{}: If $\SC{}_{M_\mathcal{A}}(\{u\}, s_\mathcal{A})$ holds, and verification of $\mathit{inl}_{M_\mathcal{A}}^n(s_\mathcal{A})$ fails, then there does not exist an annotation $\mathcal{B}$ \thibault{more complete} than $\mathcal{A}$ such that $(s, M)$ verifies modularly w.r.t.\ $\mathcal{B}$.
+That is, there is no way to \thibault{complete} the partial annotation $\mathcal{A}$ \thibault{(\gaurav{\eg by adding} conjuncts to pre- or postconditions)} such that the program verifies modularly.